Statistical methods for population-based cancer survival analysis - June 2025

 Computing

 A significant amount of time will be allocated to hands-on computing sessions where participants will have the opportunity to apply the methods described in the course to real data.
-Stata version 17 will be the primary course software and a time-limited licence will be provided.
-Faculty members have extensive experience in using Stata for and developed Stata commands for survival analysis.
+Stata version 18 will be the primary course software and a time-limited licence will be provided.
+Faculty members have extensive experience in using Stata, and have developed Stata commands for survival analysis.
 We will provide extensive exercises with worked solutions as well as Stata do files that participants can use as templates for analying their own data.
-Faculty members also have experience applying these methods in other software, such as SAS, R, and WinBUGS, and are willing to assist participants who wish to work with these packages but not all of the methods described in the course can be applied in other packages and we do not have the same level of expertise in other packages as we do in Stata.
+Faculty members also have experience applying these methods in other software, such as SAS and R, and are willing to assist participants who wish to work with these packages but not all of the methods described in the course can be applied in other packages and we do not have the same level of expertise in other packages as we do in Stata.
 The computing sessions are also intended as a forum for participants to talk to the faculty about aspects of particular interest to them; five faculty members will be in attendance during each session which will make individual instruction possible.
 The course is designed to be accessible to participants without previous experience of using Stata.

 Course certificate and assessment